Notts Green Rewards' Story

 In February 2019, Nottingham Trent University (NTU) were the first partner to launch the Green Rewards platform.
-The platform was designed to incentivise and encourage university staff and students to undertake positive environmental behaviour change and was aligned to the UN’s 17 Sustainable Development goals.
+The platform was designed to incentivise and encourage university staff and students to undertake positive environmental behaviour change and was aligned with the UN’s 17 Sustainable Development Goals.

 The platform proved a success which allowed NTU to demonstrate its achievements which led to a Green Rewards programme being adopted by the University of Nottingham.